List of Naruto characters: Sasuke Uchiha

 Sasuke Uchiha (うちは サスケ, Uchiha Sasuke) is Naruto Uzumaki's main rival and best friend.
 He was designed by Kishimoto as a "cool genius" since he felt this was an integral part of an ideal rivalry.
 Sasuke's older brother, Itachi Uchiha, killed the rest of their clan.
-Because of this, Sasuke's sole ambition is to avenge his clan and kill his brother, developing a cold and withdrawn personality and self-proclaiming Avenger, seeing people as tools to further his goals, although also gaining the affection of most of the girls he knows, especially Sakura Haruno and Ino Yamanaka, much to his annoyance.
-After he becomes a member of Team 7, Sasuke seems to begin considering his teammates precious to the point of risking his life to protect them, while focusing on revenge less than at the start of the series.
-When during the battle, Sasuke is a taijutsu expert and has mastered his ability to manipulate numerous fire techniques including known as "Fire Style: Fireball Jutsu", manipulating a fury of lightning known as "Chidori: One Thousand Birds" and as a member of the Uchiha clan, he uses the Sharingan that allows him to senses the opponent's moves and attacks.
-Following an encounter and a subsequent defeat at the hands of his older brother in Part I, however, Sasuke severs his ties and leaves the village to seek more power from Orochimaru.
-By the events of the Boruto franchise, Sasuke has become a vigilante investigating the Otsutsuki clan for Konohagakure and a mentor for Naruto's son, Boruto Uzumaki.
+Because of this, Sasuke's sole ambition is to avenge his clan and kill his brother, developing a cold and withdrawn personality and self-proclaiming Avenger, seeing people as tools to further his goal.
+By the events of the Boruto series, Sasuke has become a vigilante investigating the Ōtsutsuki clan for Konohagakure and a mentor for Naruto's son, Boruto Uzumaki.
 Sasuke is voiced by Noriaki Sugiyama in the Japanese anime, while his English voice actor is Yuri Lowenthal.

 Sakura Haruno

 Sakura Haruno (春野 サクラ, Haruno Sakura) is a member of Team 7, Naruto's classmate and Sasuke's love interest.
 While creating the character, Kishimoto has admitted that he had little perception of what an ideal girl should be like.
 As a child, Sakura was teased by other children because of her large forehead, a feature Kishimoto tried to emphasize in Sakura's appearance.
 She was comforted by Ino Yamanaka and the two developed a friendship.
-However, as the two grew, they became increasingly distant due to their shared affection for Sasuke Uchiha.
-As a kunoichi, Sakura possesses superior strength to unleash her powerful punch towards the opponents when she is enraged by saying "Cha!" (しゃーんなろー！, Shānnarō!) and as a medical ninja, she can heal any wound.
-During the early moments of Part I, Sakura is infatuated with Sasuke and resents Naruto Uzumaki, although Sasuke views her as "annoying" and Naruto has feelings for her.
-Her perception of Naruto eventually changes, however, and she comes to see him as a friend and partner, while her feelings for Sasuke grow into deep love.
 In the Japanese anime, her voice actress is Chie Nakamura, and she is voiced by Kate Higgins in the English adaptation.